Matts-vdp/pixel-logic/README.md

 #### **Sub Components**
 Sub components are components that combine a circuit into a single component.

 They can be created by dragging a file containing a saved circuit into the window.
-This has to be a .json file located in *saves*.
+This has to be a *.json* file located in *saves/circuit*.
 After this press the **I** key.
 When succesfull the filename should appear as a new option in the component list.
 You can place and use it as normal.